Maine Cannabis Taxes 2026

 Cost of Goods Sold is the only meaningful federal deduction available.
 For dispensaries, this includes the purchase price of inventory — flower, concentrates, edibles, and other products bought from licensed cultivators and manufacturers.
 For cultivation facilities, COGS includes direct production costs such as seeds, nutrients, growing media, and cultivation labor.

-For a deeper dive into 280E strategy, see our dedicated 280E Tax Guide.
+For a deeper dive into 280E strategy, including COGS maximization, audit preparation, and entity structuring, see the 280E Deep Dive section below.

 Maine's 280E Workaround